EENCloud/api-docs/source/includes/_api_input_output.md

 Initial structure for each input configuration should be read from `camera_parameters.active_settings.camera_io.d.inputs.<input name>`.
 Rest of the fields should be filled if not exists in the initial structure.

-Each time when setting input port, you must send all inputs in `camera_io_input_config`, not only the one you are editing.
+Each time when setting the input port, you must send all inputs in `camera_io_input_config`, not only the one you are editing.

 You can provide your own fields in each input port configuration, good practice is to add `x_` prefix before its name.